hfiref0x/UACME/README.md

   * If v140 then select 8.1 (Note that Windows 8.1 SDK must be installed);
   * If v141 then select 10.0.17134.0 (Note that Windows 10.0.17134 SDK must be installed).

 * Note that Fujinami module built with .NET Framework 3.0 (this is requirement for it work), so .NET Framework 3.0 must be installed if you want to build this module.
+* Can be built with SDK 8.1/10.17134/10.17763.

 # References